mardix/Voodoo/ReadMe.md

 #### What can modules be used for?

 Modules can be other sections of your site separated from the main site, let's say `App\Www\Admin` for an admin section or `App\Www\Api` to serve an API.
 It can be anything you want it.
 It can be used for A/B testing... etc...

 ---

 ## Model-View-Controller

 Now you understand Voodoo's modular system, let's get to know MVC.
 I will be brief about MVC, sorry, if you don't know MVC, please do a quick google, you will find many help.

 So, you have your application's module ready.
 It contains of set of MVC structure.

 Let's say we are using the `Www` application and the `Main` module.

 **App/Www/Main/Model** : contains your application's model.
-[VoodOrm](https://github.com/mardix/VoodOrm) is used with Voodoo, but you can use whathever you want, like Doctrine etc.
+[VoodOrm](https://github.com/mardix/VoodOrm) is used with Voodoo, but you can use whatever you want, like Doctrine etc.

 	<?php

 	namespace App\Www\Main\Model;

 	use Voodoo;

 	class Articles extends Voodoo\Core\Model
 	{

 	    protected $tableName = "my_table_name";

 	    protected $primaryKeyName = "id";

 	    protected $foreignKeyName = "%s_id";

 	    protected $dbAlias = "MyDB";

 	}

 Since Voodoo uses VoodOrm, so automatically we can use all of VoodOrm methods like, `App\Www\Main\Model\Articles::find()`, `App\Www\Main\Model\Articles::count()` etc...